aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 # Module `0x1::smart_table`

-A smart table implementation based on linear hashing. (https://en.wikipedia.org/wiki/Linear_hashing)<br/> Compare to Table, it uses less storage slots but has higher chance of collision, a trade&#45;off between space and time.<br/> Compare to other dynamic hashing implementation, linear hashing splits one bucket a time instead of doubling buckets<br/> when expanding to avoid unexpected gas cost.<br/> SmartTable uses faster hash function SipHash instead of cryptographically secure hash functions like sha3&#45;256 since<br/> it tolerates collisions.
+A smart table implementation based on linear hashing. (https://en.wikipedia.org/wiki/Linear_hashing) Compare to Table, it uses less storage slots but has higher chance of collision, a trade&#45;off between space and time.
+Compare to other dynamic hashing implementation, linear hashing splits one bucket a time instead of doubling buckets when expanding to avoid unexpected gas cost.
+SmartTable uses faster hash function SipHash instead of cryptographically secure hash functions like sha3&#45;256 since it tolerates collisions.

 -  [Struct `Entry`](#0x1_smart_table_Entry)